Haraujo77/portfolio-serverless/README.md

 ## Overview

-This version of the portfolio uses static JSON files instead of API calls to load project data.
+This version of the portfolio uses static JSON files instead of API calls to load project data and integrates with Cloudinary for media hosting.
 All the functionality of the original site is preserved, but it doesn't require Node.js or SQLite to run.

 ## How to use